ellysh/video-game-bots/InGameBots/process-memory-access.md

 2. Grant the privilege with the specified LUID with [`AdjustTokenPrivileges`](https://msdn.microsoft.com/en-us/library/windows/desktop/aa375202%28v=vs.85%29.aspx) WinAPI function.
 This function operates with LUID values instead of privilege constants.

 Example of the `SetPrivilege` function with a detailed explanation is available in the MSDN [article](https://msdn.microsoft.com/en-us/library/aa446619%28VS.85%29.aspx).
-The `OpenProcess.cpp` application should be launched with administrator privileges.
-This is a necessary requirement to grant the `SE_DEBUG_NAME` privilege with the `AdjustTokenPrivileges` function.

 Last step of the `OpenProcess.cpp` application is to call the `OpenProcess` WinAPI function.
 We pass the `PROCESS_ALL_ACCESS` [access rights](https://msdn.microsoft.com/en-us/library/windows/desktop/ms684880%28v=vs.85%29.aspx) and a PID of the target process to this function.
 The function returns process' handle, which we can use to access memory of this process.